Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/demos/ldes-client-persistence/README.md

 }
 ```

-### Test Execution
-To run the test, you need to:
-1. Upload a pre-defined [NiFi workflow](nifi-workflow.json) containing the LDES client processor and a InvokeHTTP processor (to send the LDES members to the sink).
-2. Start the NiFi workflow, follow the members in the NiFi queue and stop the workflow when a fragment has been fully processed (250 members).
-3. Verify that only the processed fragments were requested from the server-simulator by visiting [http://localhost:9011](http://localhost:9011).
-4. Restart the NiFi workflow, follow the logging and stop the workflow when a following fragment has been processed.
-5. Verify that the processed fragments were requested from the server-simulator by visiting the server simulator [http://localhost:9011](http://localhost:9011).

-#### 1. Upload NiFi Workflow
+#### 2. Upload NiFi Workflow
-Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `user.env` file.
+Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) (it may take a minute or two before it is available) using the user credentials provided in the `user.env` file.

 Once logged in, create a new process group based on the [replicate workflow](./flows/nifi-workflow.json) as specified in [here](../../e2e-test/support/context/workflow/README.md#creating-a-workflow).